VenkataRamuluYeruva/SQL-Interview-Questions/Dynamic Routing in react.md

-Certainly!
+# Dynamic Routing in React

 Below is a comprehensive code example for dynamic routing in React, based on data fetched from a table.
 It includes explanations at every step, as well as a `README.md` file format for future reference.
 This structure follows a clean, production-ready approach with clear comments and explanations, suitable for both developers and team members.

 ---